 Stationary Engineer II operates, repairs, and maintains stationary equipment including boilers, generators, refrigeration, and turbines in buildings, plants or industrial facilities.
 Ensures that equipment is operating safely and within established limits.
 Being a Stationary Engineer II conducts monitoring and failure analysis of meters, gauges and controls to determine the need for repair or replacement of parts.
 Performs preventative maintenance and documents completed procedures.
 Additionally, Stationary Engineer II requires a high school diploma.
-Requires applicable Stationary Engineer's license for the state and EPA Universal certification.
+Requires the applicable Boiler Operator State License.
+May require EPA Universal Certification.
 Typically reports to a supervisor or manager.
 The Stationary Engineer II works under moderate supervision.
 Gaining or has attained full proficiency in a specific area of discipline.
 To be a Stationary Engineer II typically requires 1-3 years of related experience, or may need 0 years of experience with additional specialized training and/or certification.